scottCarpenter89/OpenMat/src/main/resources/curriculum/iv-business-layer/17-services.md

 </dependency>
 ```

-Here is an example service class which could be used to notify the user when a new Post has been created:
+Here is an example service class which could be used to notify the user when a new Post has been created.
+Create a new package called `services` and put the `EmailService` class in that package.

 ```java
 @Service("mailService")